 Controversial speech topics

-How to choose a good one
+How to choose a good argumentative speech topic

 The key word is controversial.
 It has a similar meaning to argumentative.

-It comes from the word controversy meaning:
+Controversial comes from the word controversy meaning:

 - a prolonged public dispute, debate, or contention; disputation concerning a matter of opinion.

 Click for a full dictionary definition.

 Therefore controversial speech topics or argumentative speech topics are those evoking passionate opinions: ones capable of splitting families, friends, communities and countries.